minikomi/rtmididrv/README.md

 A driver for the unified MIDI driver interface at https://github.com/gomidi/connect .

 This driver is based on the rtmidi project (see https://github.com/thestk/rtmidi for more information).
+For a driver based on portmidi, see https://github.com/gomidi/portmididrv

 ## Installation